JCETools-Petra/spa-pos/README.md

 ## Code of Conduct

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security

-This application uses [Laravel Fortify](https://github.com/laravel/fortify) to provide two-factor authentication for user logins.
-Session data is encrypted and cookies are marked as secure by default.
-You may override these defaults via the `SESSION_ENCRYPT` and `SESSION_SECURE_COOKIE` environment variables.

 ## Security Vulnerabilities